MissStrong/ICS4U/Unit 2/Note 4 - One Dimensional Arrays.md

 | Processing | array list  | array                         |
 | Java       | array list  | array                         |

 Java has an `Array` structure and an` ArrayList` structure.
 This lesson will be on arrays.
-You'll learn about array lists in a future lesson.
+We'll learn about array lists in a future lesson.

 ### Declaring and Initializing Arrays

-In order to use array methods in a Java program, you need to import the `java.util.Arrays` package.
+In order to use array methods in a Java program, we need to import the `java.util.Arrays` package.

 At the top of the file, put `import java.util.Arrays;` or `import java.util.*;`.
 The `*` is called a wildcard, and here it is used to import all the classes from `java.util`, which includes `java.util.Arrays`.

 There are two common ways to initialize arrays.